onsotiL/Stock_Analysis/README.md

 The advantages and disadvantages of the original and refactored VBA script

-The original VBA scripts
+The original VBA scripts took longer time to run as opposed mto the refactored script

-The refactored VBA script